jonas-nothnagel/NLP-Project-Documents/notebooks_data_processing/README.md

-# Information Extraction
+# Making the data set
-Functions to parse, querry and aggregate the data in Neo4j Graph Database.
+This folder contains all notebooks used to pull the data and create processed datasets for Machine Learning.